-Who Should Get This?
+Who Should Get This

-The all-mountain options listed here are perfect for riders who like to explore many different types of terrain, as well as those who like to do a little bit of everything while out in the snow.
+The all-mountain options listed here are perfect for riders who like to explore many different types of terrain, as well as those who want to do a little bit of everything while out in the snow.

 All-mountain is a broad term, but these bindings all come highly recommended for this snowboarding style.